-The man behind the dark rimmed glasses of the most famous Milwaukee Roman Catholic priest who provoked civil authority and the holy order to march a city and a nation toward social justice and human rights in the 1960's.
+The man behind the dark rimmed glasses of the most famous Milwaukee Roman Catholic priest who provoked civil authority and the holy order to march a city and a nation toward social justice.
 "The untold stories of Milwaukee’s marches for housing freedom." —Pauleen Le

 'Nothing happens unless you cause a disturbance, unless you wake people up.' —Story by Pauleen Le